 A white wolf is a significant tribal symbol for some Native Indian clans representing strength, loyalty, and success at hunting.
 According to a Cherokee legend, a grandfather once told a story to his grandson about a battle between two wolves in which one represents anger, envy, and jealousy, and the other stands for joy, peace, and love.
 When the grandson asked who actually wins then his granddad says the one whom we feed.

 The Chinese consider the wolf totem as a protector of the heavenly place.

 In Roman Culture

 When Rome was found, a bronze sculpture of a she-wolf feeding the twins was made and named a Capitoline wolf.
 It describes a story about how the twins, the grandsons of Numitor were thrown into the Tibet River by his brother Amullius and rescued by the wolf.

 Here, the wolf is believed to be a creature with multiple personalities that may range from an evil to a noble priest, preaching gospels, similar to its human counterparts.

 The Vikings considered the wolf as the most gruesome beast of the battles that embodied slaughter and murder and would always emerge as the winner.

 The wolf has often appeared in the coat of arms of several royal and noble families symbolizing goodness and courage during the middle ages in Europe.

 In Greek mythology

-The Greeks believe that the wolf is symbolized with the Gods of war, Ares and Mars.
-Also considered as the Great Goddess, wolves were claimed by many Greek warriors as their ancestors.
+The Greeks believe that the wolf symbolizes the Gods of war, Ares and Mars.
+Also considered the Great Goddess, wolves were claimed by many Greek warriors as their ancestors.